squidfunk/mkdocs-material/docs/getting-started.md

   [Python Markdown Extensions]: https://facelessuser.github.io/pymdown-extensions/
   [Using Python's pip to Manage Your Projects' Dependencies]: https://realpython.com/what-is-pip/

-### with docker
+### with docker/Podman

-The official [Docker image] is a great way to get up and running in a few minutes, as it comes with all dependencies pre-installed.
+The official [Docker/Podman image] is a great way to get up and running in a few minutes, as it comes with all dependencies pre-installed.
 Open up a terminal and pull the image with: